JAZZ MONEY

 Money’s work has been published, exhibited, screened and performed (spoken and sung) widely in some of the most prestigious venues and cultural festivals internationally.
 Their first published collection of poetry, the best-selling how to make a basket (University of Queensland Press), was the 2020 winner of the David Unaipon Award for best writing of the year by an unpublished Indigenous writer.
 The book has resulted in many invitations to festivals internationally.

-Money is a Clothing Store resident artist at Carriageworks Sydney for 2023 and was the recipient of the 2021 RE/Vision commission with the National Film & Sound Archive of Australia.
-The resulting work, WINHANGANHA (a Wiradjuri word that loosely translates to ‘remember, know, think’), will have its Australian premieres, in late 2023.
+Money currently is a One Year Studio Artist at Artspace Sydney.
+She was the recipient of the 2021 RE/Vision commission with the National Film & Sound Archive of Australia.
+The resulting work, WINHANGANHA (a Wiradjuri word that loosely translates to ‘remember, know, think’), premiered in 2023.
 Money’s three channel video projection infinite iterative piece was exhibited at the Australian Centre for Contemporary Art, Melbourne, as part of the exhibition Between Waves, curated by Jessica Clark.

 Key exhibitions